rizitis/sbopkg_gui/README.md

 # REQUIRED
 ```
-Full Slackware installation and sbopkg focuss to SBo-git
+Full Slackware installation and sbopkg rsync to SBo-git
 ```